DTAS Resilience Fund — Proposal

 Already done / in progress (no funding needed)

-- Email modernisation — complete
+- Email & SharePoint modernisation — in progress

-- Basic website consolidation — contract awarded
+- Basic website consolidation — in progress

 - New admin team operational (Seona, Bravo, Christine)